 Tickets can be queried based on a number of parameters.
 The query result is presented in an easy to read format with each ticket matching the query parameters shown as it's own entity with all associated information included.
 From this screen each ticket can be either edited or deleted unless it has been included on an invoice.
 In which case the invoice will have to be deleted before the ticket can be edited or itself deleted.
 Editing a ticket is identical to entering a ticket.

 Creating invoices is a very simple endeavor.
-On the Invoice Generation page choose the the dates on which your billing cycle begins and ends, the date the invoice is issued, the client for whom to create the invoice, whether or not to include a copy of the tickets associated with the invoice, and click the 'Preview Invoice' button.
+On the Invoice Generation page choose the the dates on which your billing cycle begins and ends, the date the invoice is issued, the client for whom to create the invoice, whether or not to include a copy of the tickets associated with the invoice, and the paper size (Letter, Legal, or A4), and orientation then click the 'Preview Invoice' button.
 The first invoice number for each client is randomly generated becoming sequential thereafter.
 At this point the invoice is not yet in the system.
 When printing the buttons will not be displayed and tickets are grouped two per page.
 Clicking 'Post' enters the invoice into the database and associates the tickets with the invoice number.

 After entry, invoices can be queried based on the client and the month issued or the invoice number.
 An extra selection step is added if a client has multiple invoices issued during the same month.
 From here invoices can be regenerated for reprinting or updated.
 The Invoice Update screen allows for closing an invoice, entering how much was paid and the check number if relevant.
 Also, invoices can be deleted from this page.
 Finally, two types of reports can be generated to detail revenue for any given month or year that invoices were issued.
 A simple overview lists clients and invoices and a detailed overview listing total revenue and a break down by client and type of charge.